EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/02-Alembic-Migrations.md

 This will run everything—from schema setup to data seeding, embeddings, AI enrichment, and graph creation:

-> ⚠️ Make sure your `backend/.env` file is configured with valid credentials and settings.
+!!! danger "Make sure your `backend/.env` file is configured with valid credentials and settings."